Anton2181/pas/docs/encoder.md

 - Use `--skip-consume` if you only want the solver output, or change `--metric` when you want the fairness charts to be based on task count vs. effort.
 - When the timeout fires before SAT4J emits a `v ...` assignment, the wrapper first issues `SIGINT` to request the best-so-far model, waits `--interrupt-grace` seconds (10s default), and only then force-kills the solver.
 Regardless of whether a model arrives, the log is preserved and the previous CSVs stay untouched so you can rerun with a longer limit.
 - Follow up with `python3 summarize_results.py` to print the headline objective, penalty counts, and load extremes pulled from the refreshed CSVs.
 This keeps "what's our current best?" checks to a single command.
+- Use `python3 run_weight_experiments.py --plans plans.json` when you want to try multiple weight tweaks in parallel.
+Each plan writes artifacts under `experiments/<plan>/` and the script prints a CSV comparison (objective + penalty counts) so you can quickly tell which mix helps most.

 ## Verifying rule combinations